-At December 31, 2022 and 2021, claims related to labor proceedings totaled COP 626 million, respectively.
-Historically, most decisions in these proceedings have been in favor of the parent company and its subsidiaries.
+At December 31, 2023 and 2022, claims related to labor proceedings totaled COP 1,032 and COP 626 million, respectively.
+These contingent proceedings are currently in a phase in which their outcome is uncertain.
+Even though historically most rulings have been in favor of the parent company and its subsidiaries, legal counsel has not assigned a probability that would enable their recognition.